Registered Massage Therapy: how can it help me?

 - Electro-Acupuncture – is a technique that uses acupuncture needles to pass a pulsated current through the tissues to promote healing and/or reduce pain.
 The current acts as a peripheral nerve stimulator for inhibited/weak muscles.
 It can increase the muscles activation/engagement and decrease pain.

-- Fascial needling –The technique is different than traditional acupuncture as the needles are inserted horizontally and more superficially.
+- Fascial needling – (Functional Fascia Therapeutics) The technique is different from traditional acupuncture as the needles are inserted horizontally and more superficially.
 The technique targets the subcutaneous (below the skin) layer of tissue to stimulate change in connective tissues

 What should I wear during a massage?

 Depending on the technique or goals of treatment you may wear fitness clothing or we may ask you to remove all clothing except undergarments.
-We recommend you bring shorts and a tanktop.
-Our therapists protect your privacy with draping to ensure that we only expose the parts of your body which is being treated.
+We recommend you bring shorts and a tank top.
+Our therapists protect your privacy with draping to ensure that we only expose the part of your body that is being treated.

 Do I need a doctor’s referral?